GeoNet/bucketFTP/README.md

 ## Building and running from Docker

 * Install and test Docker on your system.
-* build the docker container using the script (on systems supporting bash): `./build.sh`.
+* Build the docker container using the script (on systems supporting bash): `./build.sh`.
 This builds in the Alpine Go container and creates a new scratch based container containing the FTP server executable and ssl certs required by the AWS SDK.
-* it should report something similar to "Successfully built b5245065b234"
+* It should report something similar to "Successfully built b5245065b234".
+It tags the build as bucketftp:latest.
-* run the container with the command `docker run -p21:21 --env-file env.list -it b5245065b234`, using the name of the container you just built as the last argument.
+* Run the container with the command `docker run -p21:21 --env-file env.list -it bucketftp:latest`.
 This will run the server in a terminal with stderr/stdout being printed to the screen.
 * The only exposed port is port 21 (the default FTP port).
 All connections must be in passive mode.
 * This container can be pushed to any docker repo or run from Amazon's container service or any other cloud service that runs docker containers.
 Managing config as environment variables keeps